 - Accounts: A collection of one or more accounts to which the IP Whitelist will apply.
 Users with IP addresses outside of the whitelist range will not be able to access these accounts.

-When you add an IP Whitelist Range, it will be viewable from the Access Controls tab (Settings > Account Settings > Access Controls) to the child or parent use with access to view that tab.
+When you add an IP Whitelist Range, it will be viewable from the Access Controls tab (Settings > Account Settings > Access Controls).

 Edit an IP Whitelist Range

-When parent or child accont memebers of the Enterprise account add an IP Whitelist Range from the Settings > Account Settings > Access Controls , the range will be viewable from the Enterprise IP Whitelists section.
+When accont memebers of the Organization add an IP Whitelist Range from the Settings > Account Settings > Access Controls , the range will be viewable from the Enterprise IP Whitelists section.
 If you would like to modify this range, select the IP Whitelist Range and click Edit in the Selected Item window.

 You will have the ability to modify the IP Range (CIDR), Description , and the Accounts of the selected range.

 Additionally, if you would like to remove this range, you can do this by selected the IP Whitelist Range, clicking Actions, and then Delete.

 Once you delete an IP Whitelist Range, it will be removed from the Access Controls tab (Settings > Account Settings > Access Controls) of the account user that has access to view the tab.

 Update Organization name